Readysoon/ScanlyticsBE/README.md

       ```

-2. Set up the virtual environment
+2. Set up the virtual environment with poetry:

+     To install the dependencies:

+     '''
+     poetry install
+     '''

+     To activate the virtual environment:
+     '''
+     poetry shell
+     '''

+     To exit the virtual environment (if necessary):
+     '''
+     exit
+     '''

+3. Make sure to have the Docker application up and ready (free of any containers/images with the same name)

+4. Run Docker

      ```
-     python3 -m venv venv

-     ```

-3. Activate the virtual environment

-     ```
-     source venv/bin/activate

-     ```

-4. Install the requirements

-     ```
-     pip install -r requirements.txt

-     ```

-5. Make sure to have the Docker application up and ready (free of any containers/images with the same name)

-6. Run Docker

-     ```
-     docker-compose up && docker-docker-compose down
+     docker-compose up --build

      ```